In this popular post, you'll find an updated (January 2018) list of our very favourite things to do in Salento Colmbia.

 For a lot more information, check out our full article on the valley.

-How to get there: 4WDs leave the main square at the following times - 6.10, 7.30, 9.30 and 11.30 in the morning and take around 20-30 minutes.
+How to get there: 4WDs leave the main square at the following times - 6.10, 7.30, 9.30 and 11.30 in the morning, 2 and 4 p.m. in the afternoon and take around 20-30 minutes.
 We recommend getting there at least 10 minutes early as they tend to fill up fast!

 #5 take a walk to the river and discover the countryside